ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/LSi-Correlator.md

 In this file, change the default setting of the correlator's IP address to the actual device IP then reboot the software.

+The correlator name on the network is `LSI-Correlator-01cb39c4` which can be pinged to find an IP address.
+The device does respond to a ping.

 ## The Vendor Python API

 The python 'API' is little more than a reference implementation of a websocket client.
 It is installed with the vendor software.
 This code has been placed in a private repository as we have not got permission from LSI to publicly distribute it.